Best Crypto Options Trading Platforms October 2023

 How Does Settlement Work?

-Traders can choose between settlements in USD, which are available only for BTC trades, or settlements in the underlying coin, which are available for BTC, ETH, and BCH options.
+Traders can choose between settlements in USD or settlements in the underlying coin.

 Trading Crypto Options On OKX

-OKX supports options trading for BTC, ETH, and SOL on a trading schedule that involves a wide range of expiration windows and strike prices.
+OKX is a crypto trading platform that supports BTC and ETH options with a wide range of expiration windows and strike prices.
 The platform features low fees starting at 0.02% for makers and 0.03% for takers and going even lower depending on trading volume.

 OKX settles all options trades in the cryptocurrency of the underlying option asset.